dickhery/Ad-Network-ICP-SOL-Bridge/README.md

 - Frontend for user interaction, built with modern web tools.
 - Backend canister handling Solana interactions.

-This PoC showcases chain fusion between ICP and Solana, enabling canisters to hold SOL assets, sign transactions, and more.
+This integration enables chain fusion between ICP and Solana, allowing canisters to hold SOL assets, sign transactions, and more.

 For more on the underlying technologies:
 - [Solana Integration on ICP](https://internetcomputer.org/docs/building-apps/chain-fusion/solana/overview)